infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/dme-arc.md

 Step 7

-: Make sure to continuously monitor the DME and ensure that this is roughly the same as the published DME distance, if it is different, [correction action could be required](/guide/flying-guide/descent-to-landing/dme-arc#dme-arc-flying-technique)
+: Make sure to continuously monitor the DME and ensure that this is roughly the same as the published DME distance, if it is different, [corrective action may be required](/guide/flying-guide/descent-to-landing/dme-arc#dme-arc-flying-technique)